shakacode/react_on_rails/README.md

 ```js
 reduxStore = MyReduxStore(props, railsContext);
 ```

+Note, you never make these calls.
+This is what React on Rails does when either server or client rendering.

 The `railsContext` has: (see implementation in file react_on_rails_helper.rb for method rails_context for the definitive list).